Menopause Fact Sheet

 Hot flushes and night sweats

-Self Care Wearing lighter clothing, keeping your bedroom cool at night, taking a cold shower, using a fan, exercising regularly, losing weight (if you are overweight), avoiding triggers such a spicy food, and reducing your stress levels can all help.
+Self-Care Wearing lighter clothing, keeping your bedroom cool at night, taking a cold shower, using a fan, exercising regularly, losing weight (if you are overweight), avoiding triggers such a spicy food, and reducing your stress levels can all help.
 See a health professional at your GP practice, or a pharmacist, to discuss whether non-hormonal treatments may help.

 Vaginal dryness

-Self Care Over-the-counter vaginal moisturisers and lubricants can help.
+Self-Care Over-the-counter vaginal moisturisers and lubricants can help.

 Your GP practice can prescribe you oestrogen that you put in your vagina, which can be provided as a cream, pessary, gel, vaginal tablet or vaginal ring.
-Vaginal tablets containing oestrogen are available to buy over the counter without prescription, for postmenopausal women over the age of 50 after discussion with a pharmacist.
+Vaginal tablets containing oestrogen are available to buy over-the-counter without prescription, for postmenopausal women over the age of 50 after discussion with a pharmacist.

 Reduced sex drive